rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/trees.md

    - **segment** -> the smallest manageable part | piece of a segment. eg in the word, "book", the segments are 'b','o','o', and 'k'.
    - **sequence** -> a series of segments combined to form a meaningful whole. eg for segments 'b','o','o', and 'k', the sequence is "book".

-5. **Heap** ->  (will be working with binary heap specifically), is a specialized tree based data structure that satisfies the heap property, ensuring that a value of a parent node is always greater that or equal to(in a max **heap**) or less that or equal to(in a min **heap**) the value of its children(the left and the right child).
+5. **Heap** -> (will be working with **binary heap** specifically), is a specialized tree based data structure that satisfies the heap property, ensuring that a value of a parent node is always greater that or equal to(in a max **heap**) or less than or equal to(in a min **heap**) the value of its children(the left and the right child).
 A heap is a **complete binary tree**( meaning all levels are fully filled, except possibly the last one, which is filled from left to right) that can be implemented using a **list**.
-It can be used to implement *priority queue*. [you can look at it in both tree representation or list representation, check wikipedia](https://en.wikipedia.org/wiki/Heap_(data_structure)#/media/File:Max-Heap-new.svg).
+It can be used to implement *priority queue*. [you can visualize it in both tree representation or list representation, check wikipedia](https://en.wikipedia.org/wiki/Heap_(data_structure)#/media/File:Max-Heap-new.svg).
 This heap is different from **memory heap** since memory heap is diff concept.

-#### Common operations are:
+#### Common operations of tree data structures are:
-1. **depth-first traversal** -> visit/access every node only once in a vertical order.
+1. **depth-first traversal** -> visit/access every node in the tree only once in a vertical order.
 No value is returned (void return)
-2. **level-first / breadth-first traversal** -> visit/access every node only once in a level-wise manner, horizontally, always starting from top left.
+2. **level-first / breadth-first traversal** -> visit/access every node in the tree only once in a level-wise manner, horizontally, always starting from top left.
 No value is returned (void return)
-3. **search** -> search for a target value in the tree, either of the above traversal implementation or technique can be used.
+3. **search** -> search for a target value in the tree, either of the aforementioned traversal implementation or technique can be used.
 Return treeNode for that target value if it exist or null if the target value doesn't exist.

 **NB:**
 in my current understanding,